KristianColville1/raza-noodles/README.md

 ## Features left to implement
 <hr>
-This website is currently static.
-HTML5 and CSS3 are used across the website.
-The following goals are currently beyond the scope for this project.
-I either currently lack the abilities necessary to implement these functionalities or have not found resources to implement them.
+The present state of this website is that it is static.

+    The website makes extensive use of just HTML5 and CSS3.

+The aspirations listed below are currently outside the scope of this project.

+    I either don't have the skills to integrate these features or haven't been able to find the resources to do so.

-They mostly can't be implemented because they are outside the current time frame and are beyond the minimul viable product release I have built.
+They can't be executed in most cases since they are outside of my present time frame and demand me to learn new abilities that I don't have time on hand to learn.

+    When starting from scratch, building and launching a smartphone application, for example, could take weeks.
+These would take time to build, but with careful planning and the acquisition of the necessary skills, they could be done.

 ### Aspirations for this website